 The Power of Positive Partnerships in Sierra Leone

-Having access to the feminine hygiene supplies — something that many women take for granted — is truly a life-changing privilege.
+Having access to menstrual health supplies — something that many women take for granted — is truly a life-changing privilege.
 In Sierra Leone, the impact of DfG Kits has been incredible!

 Uman Talk (translation: Woman Talk) is a project to produce DfG Kits in Sierra Leone, managed by Schools for Salone (SfS), a Seattle-based nonprofit, and Programme for Children (PFC), a Sierra Leone NGO.
 SfS’s mission is “advancing quality education in Sierra Leone through local partnerships.”
 PFC’s mission is “to work with families and children in need of social and educational support and community development in a manner that builds reliable human and sustainable development with respect for the values of the communities in which the organization operates in Sierra Leone.”

 These two organizations have been working together since 2004 to build educational opportunities and empower village communities; SfS has served as the U.S.-based fundraising partner, and PFC staff have the local connections, rapport, and cultural understanding necessary to effectively and respectfully implement programs in communities across Sierra Leone.
 (Especially with topics as sensitive as reproductive health, having Sierra Leoneans oversee and conduct program implementation opens the door to much higher trust and openness in communities.)

 I joined Schools for Salone in 2014, as we were beginning to work on the extreme need for hygienic feminine hygiene supplies and reproductive health education in Sierra Leone.
 Schools were closed for eight months during the Ebola epidemic that year; many girls were left in extreme poverty with few protections against sexual assault.
 During this time, teenage pregnancy in Sierra Leone rose by 50-65%.